pratikkhot100/Food-Order-Application/README.md

-# 🍔 Online Food Ordering Application
+# 🍔 Food Ordering Application

 A full-stack web application built using Java (JSP, Servlets), JDBC, and MySQL.
 The project allows users to browse and order food, while admins can manage menu items, categories, and orders.